ivanstudyblog/ivanstudyblog.github.io/_pages/about.md

 * Natural Language Processing
 * Graph Neural Networks

-The list is not in order, I keep going between high and low-level concepts, so that I do not fall victim to the [law of leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).
+The list is not in order, I keep going between high and low-level concepts, so that I do not fall victim to the <a href="https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/" target="_blank">law of leaky abstractions</a>

 Courses covered:
 * aaa